mkp170791/numpy/doc/neps/nep-0032-remove-financial-functions.rst

     someone feels the need for that.
     -- Ralf Gommers

     I feel pretty strongly that we should deprecate these.
-If nobody on numpy’s core team is interested in maintaining them, then it is purely a drag on development for NumPy.
+If nobody on numpy_demo’s core team is interested in maintaining them, then it is purely a drag on development for NumPy.
     -- Stephan Hoyer